privacy-scaling-explorations/nova-by-hand/part_3.md

 ## 1.2.5 Subgroup

 A subgroup is a subset of a group that itself forms a group under the same operation defined for the original group.
-To qualify as a subgroup, this subset must satisfy the group's axioms: Closure, Associativity, Identity, and Invertibility.
+To qualify as a subgroup, this subset must satisfy the group's rules: Closure, Associativity, Identity, and Invertibility.

 ## 1.3 Field